mottaquikarim/PythonProgramming/app/src/Lectures/Lecture7.md

 1. Understand how to write code that repeats itself
 2. Understand the different ways to create loops in python
-3. Use loops to iterate dicts and loops
+3. Use loops to iterate through lists and dicts

 ## Agenda